When the World Burns, Who's Forced to Sell?

 Most people believe they adapt.
 But very few actually change how they operate.
 Strategies evolve on paper far more often than they do in behavior.

 Risk is measurable.
 Uncertainty is not.
-Most market mistakes come from confusing the two and sizing positions as if outcomes were knowable.
+Most market mistakes come from confusing the two and sizing positions as if outcomes were always knowable in advance.